Sick-IT/token-operator/docs/content/configuration/_index.en.md

 - `dry_run`: check source and vault, but do not change anything.
 - `force_rotate`: sets `rotate_before` to more than one year for all tokens to force rotation.
-- `license`: an enterprise license key for HashiCorp Vault or group/project access tokens.
+- `license`: an Enterprise license key for HashiCorp Vault or group/project access tokens.
+  For an Enterprise license key, please contact us at toop@sickit.eu.
 - `source.url`: the API URL of the GitLab instance.
 - `vault.type`: `1password` (default) or `hashicorp`.
 - `vault.url`: the HashiCorp Vault URL.